haku-kiro/TheSharpeRatio/README.md

 # TheSharpeRatio
-DataQuest Project I did, that shows how to calculate the sharpe ratio
+DataCamp Project I did, that shows how to calculate the sharpe ratio

 ## Description